gaffarelj/VKI_MarsABE/SPARTA/README.md

 It is worth noting that grid size has been capped to a maximum of (10, 10, 10), to avoid having the grid size too big compared to the geometry (satellite) size.

-Additionally, the `f_num` parameter has been tuned to ensure that enough simulated particules are present.
+Additionally, the `f_num` parameter has been tuned to ensure that enough simulated particles are present.
 At h=85km, `f_num` has been increased by a factor of 100.
 It has been decreased by a factor of 1E3 at h=115km, and decreased by a factor of 1E7 for h=150km.

-Note that all SPARTA simulations assume that the satellite accomodation coefficient is based on the adsorption of atomic oxygen (as in [this paper](https://doi.org/10.2514/1.49330)).
+Note that all SPARTA simulations assume that the satellite accommodation coefficient is based on the adsorption of atomic oxygen (as in [this paper](https://doi.org/10.2514/1.49330)).

 ## Results